-Almost everyone that have tried to do some experiments with IoT projects has come across Node-RED, whether this was for a private hobby project or a business application.
+Almost everyone that has tried to do some experiments with IoT projects have come across Node-RED, whether this was for a private hobby project or a business application.
 The reason is of course that Node-RED is a great tool, easy to get started with, large community support and free!

-For industrial IoT applications, you will need modules to get data from your machines using common industrial protocols such as OPC, Modbus, Profinet, MQTT, and HTTP.
-For edge computing you want to deliver the results to other systems or services, hence you will need modules that can send data to different cloud services and on-premise systems or machines.
-Finally, you will need processing modules (data cleaning, normalization, filters, conditions, algorithms…) that can process your data to achieve your desired outcome.
+For industrial IoT applications you will need modules to get data from your machines using common industrial protocols such as OPC, Modbus, Profinet, MQTT and HTTP.
+When implementing edge streaming analytics you want to deliver the results to other systems or services, hence you will need modules that can send data to different cloud services and on premise systems or machines.
+Finally you will need processing modules (data cleaning, normalization, filters, conditions, algorithms…) that can process your data to achieve your desired outcome.

 One of the major advantages of Node-RED is the extensive library of modules, almost anything you want to do is already available as a module and easily accessible through the integrated repository.
 Many of these modules are provided by the open source community and this introduces some challenges.

 Lack of consistency means that it is not always trivial to connect modules from different providers and you may end up having to add conversion logic to get data from one module to the next.
 In many cases there are also more than one alternative to choose from for a specific feature, which one should you use and what is the status of these alternatives, have they been tested in production environments and are they still supported?

 Crosser provides an extensive library of modules that covers all the common use cases for industrial IoT applications.
 These modules are built with a consistent messaging model and user interface and are production ready and fully supported.
 This greatly simplifies the usage and minimizes the risk.
 Modules can also be provided by third parties under similar conditions and it is also possible to build your own modules using our code modules or open SDK.